katmore/database-schema-versioning/README.md

 # Database Schema Versioning

 This project contains a specification which describes a database structure and its revisions.
-The goal is a format that lends itself to programmatic access, yet feasibly allowing direct human interaction.
+The goal is providing a specification that lends itself to programmatic access, yet feasibly allows direct human examination and interaction.
 This will facilitate the ongoing automation of database changes; known as "database revisions" or "database migrations".

 **Latest Release**
 ```json